Collaborative Unit

 Sounds as a Research Method for Understanding a Place

-Abstract sketch of St. Peter's Soundscape during our soundscape walk in Walworth, led by Ronnie Deelen (multidisciplinary artist focusing on sound).
-During this stop on our tour, I already knew about some of the history as I had already been to St. Peter's with Rosie Oliver (Audio producer and London guide) (O’Connor, 2026).
+Abstract sketch of Saint Peter's Soundscape during our soundscape walk in Walworth, led by Ronnie Deelen (multidisciplinary artist focusing on sound).
+During this stop on our tour, I had already learned about some of the history, as I had been to Saint Peter's prior with Rosie Oliver (Audio producer and London guide)(Oliver, 2024).

 Why Saint Peter's Walworth?

-The Crypt as it is today, St Louis Cafe.
+The crypt as it is today, St. Louis Cafe.
 A space where many people from inside and outside the community come to work and be together.
-We took advantage of this space and worked there most days.
-(Dinis, 2026)
+We took advantage of this space and worked there most days (Dinis, 2026).

-Research Constrants
+Research Constraints

 Constructing the Sonic Timeline

-Three of the many Foley sounds we created for our timeline.
-Foley sound creation is the art of recreating everyday sounds(Ament, 2014).
-This was inspired by many cartoon sound artists who use this technique (Dinis and Zhang, 2026).
+Three of the many Foley Sounds we created for our timeline.
+Foley sound creation is the art of recreating everyday sounds (Ament, 2014).
+This was inspired by many cartoon sound artists who use this technique (Author’s image).

-Spatial Sounds and Experince Design
+Spatial Sounds and Experience Design

 Final Sonic Timeline (Videography by Dinis, 2026)

-Conclusion: Feedback, reflections, and Future Direction
+Conclusion: Feedback, Reflections, and Future Direction

 Our Sonic timeline was on display during the “Work in Progress” show in the London College of Communication.
 This allowed us to bring the sounds of Saint Peter’s into our own institution (Dinis, 2026).